Flock of Canada geese burned after landing in oil at La Brea Tar Pits

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-A message requesting comment sent to the Natural History Museums of Los Angeles County, which runs the Tar Pits, was not immediately answered.
+The Natural History Museums of Los Angeles County, which runs the Tar Pits, issued a statement calling it ``rare'' for wildlife to get trapped in the pits.

+"It is an unfortunate and distressing situation when wildlife becomes entrapped in the natural asphalt seeps at the La Brea Tar Pits,'' according to NHM. ``This particular situation is a rare occurrence, but animals occasionally getting stuck in the tar is a process that has been happening here for over 60,000 years.
+Rescuing animals from the Lake Pit is difficult and dangerous and best left to those with specialized training.
+In this case, we contacted Los Angeles Animal Services, who mobilized SMART (Specialized Mobile Animal Rescue Team).''

 When wild and domestic animals undergo severe stress, they can develop a serious condition called capture myopathy, where muscle damage results from extreme exertion or struggling, according to the wildlife center.